whitneyburton/portfolios/students/1507/regis-boudinot/20160122-regis-boudinot-m4.markdown

 * Points: 40/100

 In this project, I had 7 hours to make most of a CRUD app in Rails with a JavaScript front end.
-Unfortunately I was deep in the job search and had 2 phone interviews that day.
+Unfortunately I was deep in the job search and had 2 phone interviews as well as a code challenge that day.
 Really enjoyed the challenge but my plate was full!
+At this point I knew I had enough points to be able to take a hit.
+Thankfully the point system was built with this in mind.

 #### Real Time